 Calculating the capital gains from a stock is straightforward.
 Simply deduct the purchase price from the selling price of the stock.
 Dividends can be calculated by taking the annual dividend per share and multiplying it by the length of your holding period.

-In summary, you can estimate the expected return of a stock investment by using the discounted cash flow (DCF) model, applying the most likely growth rate for free cash flow (FCF), and altering the discount rate (required rate of return) until it hits the stock's current stock price.
-Once the stock is sold (after 1+ years), you can calculate the real return on your investment and improve your investment research and modeling process from thereon.
+You can estimate the expected return of a stock investment by using the discounted cash flow (DCF) model, applying the most likely growth rate for free cash flow (FCF), and altering the discount rate (required rate of return) until it hits the stock's current stock price.
+Once the stock is sold (after 1+ years), you can calculate the real return on your investment.

-Ultimately, this approach should enable better investment decisions, by helping you determine (approximately) the percent annualized return you can be expecting from a stock investment.
-Moreover, understanding how to estimate the expected return of a stock can contribute to more confidence when making an investment decision.
+In closing, this approach should enable better investment decisions by helping you determine (approximately) the annualized return you can be expecting from a stock investment.
+Moreover, understanding how to estimate the expected return of a stock can contribute to more confident investment decisions.